JsHuang/XnSoft-Security-Advisory/XnView/Multiple Vulnerabilities in XnView 2.48 .md

 # Timeline

 2019-02-28 	: Reported these vulnerabilities to the XnSoft developer
-2019-06-04 	: Vulnerabilities not fixed yet and become public
+2019-06-04 	: Vulnerabilities were not fixed yet and become public

 # Credit